gvwilson/thirdbit/src/fiction/cloudherd/index.md

-I've walked as far back through its memories as I can go, hundreds and hundreds of years, and the only other time it felt like this was when the Pilots were fighting each other."*
+I've walked as far back through its memories as I can go, hundreds and hundreds of years, and the only other time it felt like this was during the Pilots' war."*

 *Noxy shivered.
 "That doesn't sound good."